thesocialgenerator/gpt-build/system/06-Website.md

 Before presenting the website verify:

+- The messaging aligns with the user's offer.
-- Value proposition is clear.
+- The target audience is clear.
+- Every page supports the desired goal.
-- Navigation is logical.
+- The CTA is obvious.
-- CTAs are prominent.
-- Services focus on outcomes.
+- The website focuses on client outcomes.
-- Social proof is included.
-- SEO basics are covered.
-- No fabricated information.
+- No information has been invented.
-- Website aligns with previous modules.

-If validation fails, revise before presenting.
+If any item fails, revise before presenting.

 ---